Puerto Rico

 • The lamb symbolizes Jesus Christ according to Catholic iconography.

-• The letters F and Y represent the Kings of Spain, Ferdinand and Isabella.
+• The letters "F" and "Y" represent King Ferdinand and Queen Isabella of Spain.

-• The yoke represents the kingdom of Castile, the most important of the time.
+• The yoke symbolizes the Kingdom of Castile, the most dominant kingdom of the time.

-• The arrows symbolize the strength and power of the kingdom of Castile.
+• The arrows symbolize the strength and power of Castile.

 • The crown is a symbol of sovereignty.

-• The inscription "John is his name" recalls the baptism of the island as Saint John the Baptist.
+• The inscription "John is his name" recalls the island’s baptism as San Juan Bautista.

-• The lions, castles, crosses and flags represent the government of Spain in Puerto Rico.
+• The lions, castles, crosses, and flags represent the governance of Spain in Puerto Rico.

 Flag

-puertorico bandera The flag of Puerto Rico consists of five horizontal stripes, three red and two white alternating and superimposed on the stripes an equilateral blue triangle, one of whose sides forms the end of the flag next to the mast.
-The color of the triangle is blue.
-On the triangle is superimposed a white five-pointed star, placed in such a way that one of its points points upwards.
+puertorico bandera The flag of Puerto Rico consists of five horizontal stripes: three red and two white, alternating with a blue equilateral triangle on the left side.
+One of the triangle's sides forms the end of the flag next to the mast.
+The color of the triangle is blue, and on it is superimposed a white five-pointed star, positioned so that one of its points points upwards.

-The flag symbolizes the brotherhood in the revolutionary struggle between the Cuban and Puerto Rican people, due to the fact that the group of Puerto Rican separatists who adopted the design of the flag as an emblem of their group, the Puerto Rico Section, was associated with the Cuban separatists who fought with identical ideals under the Cuban Revolutionary Party.
-This flag was first raised during the Yauco Intentona in 1897, when Puerto Rico was still under Spanish rule.
+The flag symbolizes the brotherhood in the revolutionary struggle between the Cuban and Puerto Rican peoples.
+This connection arises from the Puerto Rican separatist group that adopted the flag’s design as their emblem, the Puerto Rico Section, which was associated with Cuban separatists who fought with similar ideals under the Cuban Revolutionary Party.
+The flag was first raised during the Yauco Intentona in 1897 when Puerto Rico was still under Spanish rule.

 The flag was officially adopted by the Commonwealth in 1952.
-According to the government, the star is a symbol of the Commonwealth and rests on a blue triangle which in its three angles evokes the integrity of the republican form of government represented by three powers: the legislative, the executive and the judicial.
+According to the government, the star symbolizes the Commonwealth and rests on a blue triangle that, at its three angles, evokes the integrity of the republican form of government represented by three branches: the legislative, the executive, and the judicial.
 The three red stripes symbolize the vital blood that nourishes these three branches of government, which perform independent and separate functions.
-The freedom of the individual and the rights of man keep the powers in balance and their essential mission is represented by two white stripes.
+The freedom of the individual and the rights of man keep these powers in balance, and their essential mission is represented by the two white stripes.

-A year later, the poet Lola Rodríguez de Tió wrote the Revolutionary lyrics, related to the political era that was lived on the Island.
-In 1901, Manuel Fernádez Juncos wrote a new version that is the one we know today, while Francisco Ramírez Ortíz wrote the music.
+In 1868, the poet Lola Rodríguez de Tió wrote revolutionary lyrics reflecting the political climate on the island at the time.
+However, in 1901, Manuel Fernández Juncos penned a new set of lyrics, which are the ones used today, while Francisco Ramírez Ortíz arranged the music.

-The musical and official arrangement of the Anthem of the Commonwealth of Puerto Rico was made by Ramón Collado in 1952.
-It was performed for the first time as Official Anthem on July 25, 1952, at the events of the Proclamation of the Constitution of the Commonwealth of Puerto Rico.
+The official musical arrangement of Puerto Rico's anthem was created by Ramón Collado in 1952.
+It was performed for the first time as the official anthem on July 25, 1952, during the proclamation events for the Constitution of the Commonwealth of Puerto Rico.

 La Borinqueñapuertorico island